zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 When the input values for the blade are ready, the framework will call the `onInputsSet` method.
 This is often when the extension fetches the data for the blade and update the view models that were created in the constructor.
 When the promise  that is returned from the `onInputsSet` method is resolved, the blade is considered 'loaded' the loading UI indicator will be removed from the blade.
 The following is the `onInputsSet` method for the person object example.

-  gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#onInputsSet"}
+ {"gitdown": "include-section", "file":"../Samples/InternalSamplesExtension/Extension/Client/Blades/ViewModelInitExample/ViewModels/ViewModelInitExample.ts", "section": "bladeViewModel#onInputsSet"}

 The extension uses a `fetch()` to get data from the server, based on the inputs provided by the Framework.
 The return value for the `onInputSet` is the `promise` that is returned by the fetch call, so that the blade can be displayed as soon as the data is loaded.
 There is  also a `then()` on the fetch promise so that the extension can populate the dynamic pieces of the blade.
 The steps to display the person object with the data that was retrieved from the server are as follows.